oracle/node-oracledb/INSTALL.md

 If creating a connection fails:

-- If you got *DPI-1047: Cannot locate an Oracle Client library*, then review any messages and the installation instructions.
+- If you got *DPI-1047: Cannot locate an Oracle Client library*, then review any messages, the installation instructions, and see [Initializing Node-oracledb][17].

 - If you got *DPI-1072: the Oracle Client library version is unsupported*, then review the installation requirements.
 Node-oracledb needs Oracle client